 (a) The governing body may adopt and amend the comprehensive plan as a whole or in part.
 Before adopting or amending a comprehensive plan, or any part thereof, the planning agency shall hold at least one public meeting before forwarding the proposed comprehensive plan or amendment thereof to the governing body.
-In reviewing the proposed comprehensive plan, the governing body shall consider the comments of the county, contiguous municipalities and the school district within the county and contiguous school districts as well as the public meeting comments and the recommendations of the municipal planning agency.
-The comments of the county, contiguous municipalities and the local school district shall be made to the governing body within

-45 days of receipt, by the governing body, and the proposed plan or amendment thereto shall not be acted upon until such comment is received.
+In reviewing the proposed comprehensive plan, the governing body shall consider the comments of the county, contiguous municipalities and the school district, as well as the public meeting comments and the recommendations of the municipal planning agency.
+The comments of the county, contiguous municipalities and to the governing body within 45 days of receipt, by the governing body, and the proposed plan or amendment thereto shall not be acted upon until such comment is received.
 If, however, the contiguous municipalities and the local school district fail to respond within 45 days, the governing body may proceed without their comments.